illinoistech-itm/jhajek/ITMT-595/assignment-02/ReadMe.md

 * convert docker-compose to a ReplicaSet manifest (reuse from previous step) with nginx having replica value at 3

 *All work is due by the end of the semester Saturday July 27th 11:59 pm*

+Submit the URL to your GitHub repo in Blackboard